BetterThanTomorrow/calva/docs/site/live-share.md

 ## Calva Spritz

-Together with Calva there is an extension called **Calva Spritz** installed.
-It only provides the association of Clojure file types to Clojure Notebooks.
-This is due to the LiveShare issues mentioned above.
+Together with Calva there is an extension called [Calva Spritz](https://marketplace.visualstudio.com/items?itemName=betterthantomorrow.calva-spritz) installed.
+All it does is to provide the association of Clojure file types to Clojure Notebooks.
+We do it this way because of the LiveShare issues mentioned above.
 So that you can disable the Notebook association when participating as a guest in LiveShare sessions.
 The issue is tracked here:

 * Calva issue: [LiveShare participants incorrectly opening every Clojure file as if via "Open with Notebook"](https://github.com/BetterThanTomorrow/calva/issues/1850)
 * LiveShare issue: [Guest opens Clojure file as a notebook (incorrectly)](https://github.com/MicrosoftDocs/live-share/issues/4765)

+**Calva Spritz** can be disabled and enabled at will, and it will take immediate effect, without any reload of VS Code needed.